yaohuangguan/react-dispatch/README.md

 # Better improvement?

-Suggestions or issues, please contact me at yaob@miamioh.edu
+Suggestions or issues, please open an issue on github